Trial of the Socialist Revolutionaries: The charges

-The defendants were charge with having violated a new Penal Code which went into effect only on June 1, 1922 — that is, after the alleged counterrevolutionary crimes had been committed.
+The defendants were charged with having violated a new Penal Code which went into effect only on 1 June 1922 — that is, after the alleged counterrevolutionary crimes had been committed.
 Rather than a devious use of ex post facto law, a scholar specializing in Soviet show trials contends that the 1922 PSR trial's adherence to the new legal code was intended to demonstrate to the world instead the abandonment of ad hoc revolutionary legality in favor of the norms of traditional codified legality.

-After arriving in Moscow on May 25 — greeted at the train station by a hostile demonstration of thousands — the four foreign counsels were allowed to meet the 22 potential defendants in prison almost daily to prepare a defense.
+After arriving in Moscow on 25 May — greeted at the train station by a hostile demonstration of thousands — the four foreign counsels were allowed to meet the 22 potential defendants in prison almost daily to prepare a defense.
 Abram Gots served as the principal spokesman for the jailed SRs, who challenged the authority of the Bolsheviks to try them and who sought to pursue an aggressive political indictment of their own of the Soviet regime in public trial.
 This marked a return to the common tactic of revolutionary defendants embroiled in the courts of the tsar, who sought to undermine the ruling order in court before the eyes of the world.

 In addition to the high-profile Western defenders, a set of Russian defenders were provided the defendants.
 These both political leaders such as Nikolai Bukharin and Mikhail Tomsky as well Bolshevik jurists.
 A total of ten state defenders were provided.

 The Supreme Tribunal also approved a set of three public prosecutors.
 These included Nikolai Krylenko, the erudite Anatoly Lunacharsky, and historian Mikhail Pokrovsky.
 Of this team, Krylenko fulfilled the role of true public prosecutor.
 The Comintern also designated several international Communist leaders as members of the prosecution.
 These included Clara Zetkin of Germany, Alois Muna of Czechoslovakia, and Dezső Bokányi of Hungary.
 Ludovic-Oscar Frossard of France and Bohumír Šmeral were additionally named by ECCI as prosecution "political experts" and potential trial witnesses.

 Forces were thus arrayed for a great political trial.